justinkay/coda/README.md

 <br>
 <br>

-CODA uses the consensus and disagreement between models in the candidate pool to guide the label acquisition process, and Bayesian inference to update beliefs about which model is best as more information is collected.
-CODA outperforms existing methods for active model selection significantly, reducing the annotation effort required to discover the best model by upwards of 70% compared to the previous state-of-the-art.
+<b>CODA</b> uses the consensus and disagreement between models in the candidate pool to guide
+the label acquisition process, and Bayesian inference to update beliefs about which model is best as more information is collected. <b>CODA</b> outperforms existing methods for active model selection significantly, reducing the annotation effort required to discover the best model by upwards of 70% compared to the previous state-of-the-art.